AnOtterGithubUser/anottergithubuser.github.io/_peeks/2025-03-11-llm-inference-engines-servers.md

 *Breathe in, this is the only equation in the article*

-Each of row of these matrices is related to one token (*a token is a word part that LLMs are trained on*).
+Each of row of these matrices corresponds to one token (*a token is a word part that LLMs are trained on*).

 <p align="center">
   <img src="/assets/images/token_example.png" alt="Alt text" style="max-width: 100%;">